maidsafe/rfcs/text/0049-parsec/0049-parsec.md

 ###### Validity.
 A decided value was proposed by a correct node

 The only values considered as input to Step 0 of the concrete coin protocol are values that were present in a node's `bin_values` after binary value gossip.
 Due to the Justification property of binary value gossip, they must have been proposed by a correct node.
-In each step, if we strongly see a supermajority of agreeing value `v`, `v` must have been propagated by a correct node, so changing our estimate to that value won't break this invariant.
+In each step, if we see a supermajority of agreeing value `v`, `v` must have been propagated by a correct node, so changing our estimate to that value won't break this invariant.
 Else, both values `true` and `false` must have been sent by a correct node, so changing our estimate to any value will maintain the invariant.

 ###### Agreement.
 No two correct nodes decide different values